astitva1905/Opinion-Clustering-in-Society/README.md

 ### Conclusion

-So that was it, we saw a simulation that demonstrates opinion clustering in societies in the context of Voting Behaviour.
+So that was it, we saw a simulation that demonstrates geographical opinion clustering in societies in the context of Voting Behaviour.
 If you want a real life example of this, think about the Red and Blue states of USA.
 Crazy, right ?